Thinking about starting swimming, but haven’t taken that final plunge because you feel that you’re too old?

 First and foremost, it’s for adults.

 Masters Swimming has a minimum age requirement of 18 years or older.
-However, I will note that for all international meets, you must be 25 years or older to participate.
+However, we will note that for all international meets, you must be 25 years or older to participate.

 This means that you practice with and race against adults.
-Having a support group around you that’s closer to your age can make all the difference in your swimming career.
+Having a support group around you that’s closer to your age can make all the difference in your swimming journey.

 Having that connection outside of the office or home life comes as a balm to many.
 It gives way to new friends.
 Additionally, the life experience surrounding you can come as a great opportunity.

 You never know when you’ll need a teammate’s expertise on something!

 2. You can join Masters Swimming at any age